-As a sin offering or purification had to take place before the Jewish sacrifice could be offered, so each Eucharist begins with a penitential rite for the forgiveness of our unintentional sins, venial sins that result from our sinful human condition.
+As a sin offering or purification had to take place before the Jewish sacrifice could be offered, so each Eucharist begins with a penitential rite for the forgiveness of our unintentional sins, venial sins.
 The actual sacrifice is Jesus, the Lamb of God, the Perfect Sacrifice Who truly atones for our sins, unlike animal sacrifices which only signify atonement.
 Not only is Jesus the perfect sacrifice to satisfy divine justice, but He is the Eternal High Priest Who, as God and man, perfectly represents humanity before the throne of God.
 As the people of old read from the Torah, so we read from Sacred Scripture during the Liturgy of the Word.
-As the Jewish people offered their grain and peace offerings to acknowledge God's care of them, so we bring our bread and wine and monetary gifts to say "thank you" for God's blessings and to ask Him to continue to provide our daily bread as He provided manna for His people in the desert.
+As the Jewish people offered their grain and peace offerings to acknowledge God's care of them and their fellowship, so we bring our bread and wine and monetary gifts to say "thank you" for God's blessings and to ask Him to continue to provide our daily bread as He provided manna for His people in the desert.
 The word Eucharist means "thanksgiving."
-Our God is so gracious He has given us His own Son so we would have a perfect gift to offer back to Him to say "thanks."
-And He fixes that moment of Jesus' saving death on the cross in an eternal presence before His Face, an endless prayer on our behalf, for He is without time.
+Our God is so gracious He has given us His own Son so we would have a perfect gift to offer back to Him to say "thank you."
+The moment of Jesus' saving death on the cross is fixed in an eternal presence before the Face of the Father, an endless prayer on our behalf, for in God there is no time.
 Every moment is a "mercy hour," for at every moment of every day the Eucharistic liturgy is being celebrated on some altar some place in the world!
-Jesus is our peace offering reconciling us to the Father and bringing us the forgiving peace of the Father in Trinitarian love.
-The Our Father, the meal prayer Jesus taught us, expresses this clearly: "Give us this day our daily bread and forgive us our trespasses as we forgive those who trespass against us.
-Forgiveness is God's way to peace, as Jesus reminds us: "If you are about to offer your gift at the altar and remember your brother has something against you, go first to be reconciled, then come back and offer your gift."
+Jesus is our peace offering reconciling us to the Father and bringing us the forgiveness of the Father.
+In the Our Father, the meal prayer Jesus taught us, we pray: "Give us this day our daily bread and forgive us our trespasses as we forgive those who trespass against us."
+Forgiveness is the way to peace, as Jesus reminds us: "If you are about to offer your gift at the altar and remember your brother has something against you, go first to be reconciled, then come back and offer your gift."